achendev/DisableCtrlClick/README.md

 ## Features

 *   ✅ **Lightweight & Native:** A simple Swift app with minimal resource usage.
-*   ✅ **Configurable via Menubar:** Click the icon to temporarily disable the functionality or quit the app.
+*   ✅ **Configurable via Menubar:** Click the icon to temporarily disable the functionality, toggle "Open at Login", or quit the app.
 *   ✅ **Menubar App:** Lives discreetly in your menubar.
 Cmd+Drag to hide it, and launch the app again to bring it back.
-*   ✅ **Starts at Login:** Automatically registers itself to launch when you log in.
-Set it and forget it.
+*   ✅ **Starts at Login (Optional):** Automatically starts when you log in.
+This can be toggled from the app's menu.
 *   ✅ **Zero Config:** Just run it and grant permissions.
 That's it.
 *   ✅ **Modern & Secure:** Built with modern APIs and requires no special privileges beyond what's necessary to function.
 *   ✅ **Transparent & Tiny:** It's so small you can literally read the full code of the app or feed it to any AI to understand exactly what it does and what you're running on your Mac.